Utah State Route 111

 State Route 111 (SR-111) is a state highway in the U.S state of Utah that runs north–south across the west side of the Salt Lake Valley in Salt Lake County.
 It connects SR-201 in Magna to SR-209 in West Jordan in a span of 10.6 mi.
 It is known as 8400 West and Bacchus Highway throughout the route's course, in respect of north to south.

 Prior to 1969, SR-111 extended past SR-209 (then SR-48) and passed through Herriman before terminating at SR-71.

 Route description

 The route begins at a junction with SR-209 on the rural western end of West Jordan, near Copperton.
 It continues north as a two-lane road and curves northwest past its junction with 7800 South.
-The highway widens to four lanes by the time 5400 West terminates on the road.
-Past 5400 West, SR-111 turns north and passes the ghost town of Bacchus, where there is currently an industrial presence.
+The highway widens to four lanes by the time 5400 South terminates on the road.
+Past 5400 South, SR-111 turns north and passes the ghost town of Bacchus, where there is currently an industrial presence.
 SR-111 continues into Magna and cuts a path through the center of the town before terminating at SR-201, an expressway/freeway that connects the west-central fringes of the county to Salt Lake City.

 Between the intersection of 5400 South and 4100 South, a brake check area is provided to northbound traffic.

 The entire route is included as part of the National Highway System.